Communities and the social environment

 Importantly, living in a supportive and inclusive community may benefit those in lower income groups more than others and could be an important factor in reducing health inequalities.

-The built environment can play an important part here: environments designed to be walkable (safe and easy to get around in on foot) and that provide well-maintained public and green spaces can give people the chance to meet opportunistically, potentially increasing social interaction and togetherness.
+The built environment can play an important part here: people connect in the physical spaces where they meet and interact in their neighbourhoods.
+This is called ‘social infrastructure’ and includes spaces such as community hubs, libraries, parks, cafes, shops and community gardens.
+Environments designed to be walkable (safe and easy to get around in on foot) and that provide well-maintained public and green spaces can give people the chance to meet opportunistically, potentially increasing social interaction and togetherness.

 Access to greenspace and the natural environment